How To Spot Misleading Charts: Check the Chart Design

 There are different chart types appropriate for the type of data being presented.
 Common chart types appropriate for qualitative variables include bar charts and pie charts.
 Some common chart types appropriate for quantitative variables include scatterplots, line charts, histograms, box and whisker plots, and bar charts.
 For a deeper dive into best practices for reading and creating charts, checkout the Communication with Charts module in Trailhead.

 Watch out for charts that use types of charts not meant for the type of data being presented.
 For example, you may encounter line charts, which are meant for showing quantitative data, used with qualitative data.In the inappropriate line chart below, the chart makes it appear that there are even intervals between categories.
-When we study the axis, we discover categories of sectors (Agriculture, Arts, Clothing, and so on) are numeric and do not have equal intervals.
+When we study the axis, we discover categories of sectors (Agriculture, Arts, Clothing, and so on) are not numeric and do not have equal intervals.
 It does not make any sense to connect them with the line.
 A bar chart would be the better alternative.

 Inappropriate line chart using a qualitative axis (left) and an appropriate alternative bar chart (right).